IgorOsa/rsschool-tasks-JS2020Q3/presentation/transcript.md

 - [Refresh tokens](https://auth0.com/docs/tokens/refresh-tokens)
 - [Refresh Tokens: When to Use Them and How They Interact with JWTs](https://developer.okta.com/blog/2019/08/12/build-secure-react-application-redux-jwt)
 - [Build a Secure React Application with JWTs](https://developer.okta.com/blog/2019/08/12/build-secure-react-application-redux-jwt)

+For additional info check the description under this video.

 Thank you for attention!